Core Idea

 - Frame your position in terms of these shared principles

-- Example: “This design follows the Single Responsibility Principle we’ve both advocated for, which reduces coupling and improves testability”
+- Example: “This design follows the Single Responsibility Principle we’ve both advocated for, reducing coupling and improving testability”

 Avoid Positional Authority:

-- Don’t say: “I’m the senior architect, so we’ll do it my way” (destroys trust and collaboration)
+- Don’t say “I’m the senior architect, so we’ll do it my way”—this destroys trust

 - When disagreements arise, return to shared objectives